yursha/howtos/testing.md

 - Don't unit test external libraries and their interfaces
 - Unit test program functional logic

+# Kinds of tests
+- unit tests (for a method)
+- functional tests (from a component/subsystem/module)
+- e2e tests (across the entire application)

 # XUnit architecture

 # TDD